A spreadsheet frame works and acts exactly like a spreadsheet, but with Blockpad formula features.

 Blockpad spreadsheet formulas have all the features of dynamic equations described in Calculations.
 So, you can do things like math with units.

-You can assign names to values and use them in other places.
+You can create your own functions and use them in the spreadsheet.

 You can also reference values from other locations in the file.

 You can change a cell to be multiline, where you can do anything that can be done in a report.
 See multiline cells in Calculations to learn how.

 In spreadsheets some things are not displayed in a formula after entering.
 In a spreadsheet cell, the formula is automatically hidden.
 Only the result and the assigned name are shown.
 If there is not an assigned name, then only the result is shown.

 You can show and hide formulas and results, just like in dynamic equations.

 Control cell formula visibility:

 - Select a cell with a formula.